2022-2023 Undergraduate & Graduate Catalog

 Requirements for a Certificate in Sustainable Urban and Regional Planning

-Students must be degree seeking students to receive the certificate.
-The certificate will be awarded at the same time as the degree is awarded.
-All undergraduate certificates have received Higher Learning Commission approval, and students are eligible for financial aid because they are seeking a degree.
-Students who seek a certificate in sustainable urban and regional planning are required to complete GPY/ PA 209, a course that should be taken first.
-GPY 209 is followed by three or more courses for a minimum of 12 credit hours from the electives listed below.
+Students who seek a certificate in sustainable urban and regional planning are required to complete GPY 111 and GPY/PNH 209, courses that should be taken first and in order.
+GPY 209 is followed by three or more courses for a minimum of nine credit hours from the electives listed as follows.

 - GPY 101 - Sustainability and Place (1 credit)